 Passive or active cooling is affordable, environmentally-friendly, and combats common issues with overheating.
 Delivering energy-efficient, low-carbon and low-cost cooling – without harming the environment or contributing to overheating – is a balance only achievable with ground source heat pumps.

-A ground source heat pump can produce 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
+A ground source heat pump can deliver 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
 Using freely available heat energy from the ground, it achieves higher efficiency than any other heating system.
-By creating 3 to 4 times the amount of energy it consumes, a heat pump can…
+By delivering 3 to 4 times the consumed electricity, a heat pump can reduce a property’s…

 Trying to find the best heating system for your property?
 Thanks to the efficiency of ground source heat pumps, running costs can be reduced by as much as 30 – 50% compared to fossil fuels.
-See how they compare to other heating systems: • Air source vs. ground source heat pumps • Oil & LPG…
+See how they compare to other heating systems: • Gas boilers vs. ground source heat pumps • Air source vs….

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.